SveltyCMS/SveltyCMS/README.md

 ## :clap: Thanks

-to all our contributors without this would never have been possible
+To all our contributors without this would never have been possible

 # :star: Give us a star

-if you like what we're doing, give us a star and share our SimpleCMS project with others
+If you like what we're doing, give us a `star` and share our `SimpleCMS` project with others